Dalisra/php-core/README.txt

 Welcome to Core installation.

-1. Add core folder to your www folder (where webroot is).
+1. Add core folder (with lib folder and all "corestuff") to your www folder (where webroot is).
 2. Add .htaccess file to your www folder (where webroot is), that looks like this:

     #php_flag display_startup_errors on